Latrobe-Innovation-Hub/innovation-hub-controller-API-CONTAINER/host-setup/README.md

 1. Clone or download the repository containing the configuration tool script to your local machine.

-2. Run the `windows_host_config_tool.bat` script to interact with the Windows Host Configuration Tool.
+2. Run the `windows_host_config_tool.bat` script as Administrator to interact with the Windows Host Configuration Tool.

 3. Choose an option from the menu: